 Additional Articles You May Enjoy:

 Point of service (POS) plan.
-Out-of-network care is available, but you will pay more than you would for in-network services.
-As with an HMO, you must have a referral from a PCP to see a specialist.
-POS premiums tend to be a little bit higher than HMO premiums.
+Out-of-network services are available, but they cost more than in-network services.
+As with an HMO, seeing a specialist requires a referral from a PCP.
+POS premiums are typically slightly greater than HMO premiums.

 Three Steps to a Sound Decision